ioccc-src/winner/faq.md

 ### <a name="faq2_5"></a>FAQ 2.5: Why do some IOCCC entries receive the Grand Prize or Best of Show award?

-In some years, the IOCCC judges discover a truly amazing IOCCC winner that stands out among all of the other IOCCC entries received that year.
+In some years, the IOCCC judges discover a truly amazing IOCCC entry that stands out among all of the other IOCCC entries received that year.
-For such an IOCCC winner, the IOCCC judges award a "Grand Prize" or "Best of Show award.
+For such an IOCCC entry, the IOCCC judges award a "Grand Prize" or "Best of Show award.

 In 1984-1987, the grand prize winners are: